 - Go to an in-person COVID-19 testing location near you.

 1. Don’t Throw Away Your Expired Tests Just Yet

 Yes, at-home COVID-19 tests have expiration dates.
-But to be clear, these over-the-counter tests were hustled through the emergency process at the FDA and rubber stamped with a standard four- to six-month expiration date.
+But to be clear, these over-the-counter tests were hustled through the emergency process at the Food and Drug Administration and rubber-stamped with a standard four- to six-month expiration date.

-Manufacturers are now submitting new data that confirm a longer shelf life spanning anywhere from 12 to 18 months.
+Manufacturers are now submitting new data that confirms a longer shelf life spanning anywhere from 12 to 18 months.

-2. Private Insurance, Medicare and Medicaid Still Cover At-Home Tests
+2. Private Insurance, Medicare or Medicaid May Cover At-Home Tests

-There are a few ways insurers are doing this.
-Some cover the tests at participating pharmacies like Walgreens and CVS.
-Other plans require you to submit receipts for reimbursement.
+Some insurers may still cover the tests at participating pharmacies like Walgreens and CVS.
+Other plans may require you to submit receipts for reimbursement from a flex account.

-It’s tempting to use the rest of your FSA funds on at-home COVID-19 tests.
+It’s tempting to use your FSA funds on at-home COVID-19 tests.
 Flexible spending account and health savings account funds can typically be used on qualified medical, dental or health-related expenses.

 Before you drain the rest of your FSA funds this year, double-check that at-home COVID-19 tests qualify.
 Technically, FSA and HSA funds are only for expenses not covered by your health insurance.
 Since most insurers are required to cover COVID tests, you should check to make sure this cost won’t get bounced back to you.